 It’s a lot more difficult to get this sort of information on offline bingo activity because it isn’t tracked in the same way, with lots of transactions made in cash, and the companies also taking money from snacks, drinks, and machines at the venue.

-So we can’t see how much individuals spend, however, we can see that the non-remote bingo industry as a whole took just under £636 million from April 2019 to March 2020, and although that is a 5.7% drop from the year before it is far more than we imagined.
+So we can’t see how much individuals spend, however, we can see that the non-remote bingo industry as a whole took just over £712 million from April 2022 to March 2023.
+Although that is a 20% improvement on the year before, it is still a long way off the £1.2 billion taken between 2018-2019, and that was less than the year before.

-This number has been dropping every year, but we don’t think it’s because people are spending less; we think it is more likely to be because fewer people are going to play bingo in the first place.
+If we take the covid ‘recovery’ out of the equation, this number has been dropping every year.
+In 2019-20, just before covid struck, non-remote bingo took £824 million in revenue, so the latest figures of £712 million are not as positive as the 20% growth may suggest.
+I don’t think it’s because people are spending less though, I think it is more likely to be because fewer people are going to play bingo in the first place.

 How Does Online Bingo Spending Compare with Casino and Sports Betting?